 Caring for Myself is an entertaining and educational social skills storybook that will help children with ASDs to understand the importance of taking care of their bodies.
 Fully illustrated with color photographs, it sets out fun, simple steps that explain what caring for yourself actually involves – how you can do it, where it is… More Caring For Myself

 This widely used practitioner resource and course text provides an engaging overview of developmental theory and research, with a focus on what practitioners need to know.
 The author explains how children’s trajectories are shaped by transactions among early relationships, brain development, and the social environment.
-A Social Work Practice Guide
+Developmental processes of infancy, toddlerhood, the preschool years, and middle… More Child Development: A Practitioner’s Guide (3rd Edition)

 Give children wondrous places to learn and grow!
 Drawing inspiration from a variety of approaches from Waldorf to Montessori to Reggio to Greenman, Prescott, and Olds the authors outline hundreds of ways to create healthy and inviting physical, social, and emotional environments for children in child care.
 Full-color photographs of actual early childhood programs demonstrate… More Designs for Living and Learning : Transforming Early Childhood Environments